catalyst/moodle-tool_crawler/README.md

 Click on role "Robot nofollow", click on user "Link checker Robot" under "Potential users" and add him to "Existing users".

-The above configuration applies role "Robot" on the whole moodle site and lets crawler to access general content.
+The above configuration applies role "Robot" on the whole Moodle site and lets crawler to access general content.
 And "Role nofollow" prohibits crawler from accessing the specific category.

-In the same way it is possible to restrict crawler from accessing other moodle contexts such as courses, activities and blocks.
+In the same way it is possible to restrict crawler from accessing other Moodle contexts such as courses, activities and blocks.

 The same effect could be achieved even without role "Robot nofollow" by assigning role "Robot" on the contexts you want to be crawled.
 But